VIVEKDHOTE16/arogya-setu-ai-guide/SETUP.md

 If you encounter issues:
 1. Check this README first
-2. Look at the API Status tab in the application
-3. Check browser console for errors
+2. Check browser console for errors
-4. Create an issue on GitHub with detailed information
+3. Create an issue on GitHub with detailed information

 **Happy coding! 🚀**